The Land Registration Electronic Transactions Regulations

 The electronic certificate of title or lease shall contain unique serial numbers and security features which can be used to verify the authenticity of the certificate.

 In addition, the Regulations have amended the Land Regulations, 2017 the (Principal Regulations) by providing for the use of electronic forms and by making the following key processes electronic:

 The Regulations are a welcome development during the Covid-19 pandemic as we will be able to follow the laid down protocols by the Ministry of Health while still carrying out transactions.
 The Regulations if fully operationalized will help in streamlining the land sector in terms of efficiency and will ease doing business in Kenya.
 One of the major concerns that we anticipate is the issue of security of documents and integrity of land transactions.
 The concern has been dealt with in the Regulations as the Regulations provide that as an added feature of security there will be an OTP (one time password) that will be directly sent to the users telephone number to authenticate every log-in into the system.
 The Regulations further provide that the electronic certificate of title or lease shall contain unique serial numbers and security features which can be used to verify the authenticity of the certificates.
 We can however not guarantee that the above security measures will be able to protect and maintain the integrity of the system by avoiding things such as identity theft or unwanted entry into the system.
 Please note that the Regulations are still subject to forms approval by Parliament.
 We will update you once the forms are approved by Parliament.

-This alert has been prepared by Peter Mwaura and Dennis Muhindi.
-If you have any queries regarding the financial services practice area generally, please do not hesitate to contact Peter Mwaura at firstname.lastname@example.org.
-Please note that this e-alert is meant for general information only and should not be relied upon without seeking specific subject matter legal advice.
+If you have any inquiries relating to the above or land transactions generally, do not hesitate to contact Dennis W. Muhindi on email@example.com.
+Please note that this e-alert is meant for general information only and should not be relied on without seeking specific subject matter legal advice.